Hi, I'm Natalie.

 Furthermore, I've grown up as a dancer and can't imagine my life without dance.
 I'm continuing my training as a student in the USC Glorya Kaufman School of Dance by pursuing a Minor in Dance.
 I believe that an education combining engineering, business, and the arts will make me a force to be reckoned with as I enter the work force and I can't wait to see where my diverse education will take me.

-When I'm not in class or the research lab, I'm representing the engineering school as a Viterbi Student Ambassador and mentoring new engineering students as a Freshman Academy Coach.
+When I'm not in class or the research lab, I'm representing the engineering school as a Viterbi Student Ambassador, mentoring new engineering students as a Freshman Academy Coach, and helping students as an undergraduate teaching assistant for CSCI201 (Principles of Software Development).

 Last summer, I also gained some incredible experience working as a Software Engineering Intern at Northrop Grumman Corporation in its Mission Systems sector.
 I'm excited to develop a project for Google's Liquid Galaxy organization during the summer of 2017 while continuing my research combining the two fields I am most passionate about, dance and technology.